-The bill would require a local securities issuer to submit information to the Bond Review Board.
-The Attorney General may not approve a local security by an issuer that is included on a noncompliance list.
+The bill would require a political subdivision to submit information on each local security to the Bond Review Board before the Attorney General could approve the local security.
 El Paso County indicated this may cause delays and would require local entities to estimate the market and interest rates when presenting projects for a bond election.